icokeamy2/wp-gf-list-field-number-format/readme.txt

 == Changelog ==

+= 1.1.4 =
+* Fix: Resolve issue with row calculations based on french notation numbers (9.999,99).
+* Fix: Resolve issue field format not correctly setting when new row is added.

 = 1.1.3 =
-Fix: Improve support for tables inside of field descriptions.
+* Fix: Improve support for tables inside of field descriptions.

 = 1.1.2 =
-Fix: Resolve issue with range instructions appearing in total row/column if both range instructions (e.g. Number must be between x and x) and total column enabled.
+* Fix: Resolve issue with range instructions appearing in total row/column if both range instructions (e.g. Number must be between x and x) and total column enabled.
-Fix: Resolve 'undefined variable' error when submitting a form that does not include a total column.
+* Fix: Resolve 'undefined variable' error when submitting a form that does not include a total column.

 = 1.1.1 =
-Fix: Improve support for older versions of PHP (version 5.3) "Parse error: syntax error, unexpected ["
+* Fix: Improve support for older versions of PHP (version 5.3) "Parse error: syntax error, unexpected ["

 = 1.1.0 =
 * Feature: calculate column values uing a formula (e.g. field = column 1 + column 2)